FIWARE/contribution-requirements/docs/learning_materials.md

 -   `docker-compose`
 -   bash script for initialization

-Only a single new enabler should be introduced in each tutorial.
+Only a single new Enabler should be introduced in each tutorial.
 Simple components may only need a single standalone tutorial, but more complex components should introduce the basic concepts of the component first and then subsequent tutorials can build on the previous ones.
 For example **IoT Agents**